 In conclusion, the pope said: “John the Baptist, however, is not only a man of prayer, in permanent contact with God, but also a guide in this relationship.
 The Evangelist Luke, recalling the prayer that Jesus taught his disciples, the Our Father, notes that the request was formulated by the disciples in these words: “Lord, teach us to pray, just as John taught his own disciples” (cf. Luke 11:1).”

 This distinctive mid-century window of St John the Baptist is found within Our Lady of the Angels, in Nuneaton.
-Designed by Edward Nuttgens, it clearly presents St John as the forerunner of Christ.
+Designed by Joseph Edward Nuttgens in 1950 (and possibly produced by his assistant Gilbert Sheedy), it clearly presents St John as the forerunner of Christ.
 St John is pictured holding a lamb, to symbolise his important message that Christ was the “Lamb of God”.

 The saint also holds a cross-shaped banner featuring the Latin phrase ‘Ecce Agnes* Dei’ (Behold the Lamb of God).
 Both the banner and the lamb are very common in artistic representations of St John the Baptist.
 As described in the gospels, he is also pictured in his trademark camel-hair coat.